robwayne/CYK-Parse/README.md

 # CYK-Parse
-Robust CYK-Parse with easy Tree Retrieval
+Robust CYK-Parse (on CNF strings) with easy CYK-Parse-Tree Retrieval